Lpolicarpo/Portfolio/README.md

 - Scientific Manuscript - This is a summary of my Master's Thesis.
 No codes, just academic writing and statistical analysis applied to Chemical Engineering.

-### Interesting codes developed during courses or by personal interest:
+### Interesting codes developed during courses or personal interest:

 Simplified version of models from scratch
 - Decision Trees from scratch